Checkmarx/ast-cli/docs/contributing.md

 Before submitting a PR, please make sure you performed the following steps:

-- linted the code with `golangci-lint run ./...` and fixed any warning thrown
+- linted the code and fixed any warning thrown

+`golangci-lint run ./...`

+- added/updated unit and integration tests for your changes
 - updated the documentation to reflect any changes when necessary
 - updated the cli help when changed the command structure